 Page last updated: June 2, 2023

 ethereum.org is a public, open-source resource for the Ethereum community that anyone can contribute to.
-We have a small team dedicated to maintaining and developing the site which is funded by the Ethereum Foundation.
+We have a small core team dedicated to maintaining and developing the site with contributions from thousands of community members across the globe.

-We're an educational resource, designed to help new users become familiar with Ethereum and its key concepts.
+We strive to build an easy-to-understand educational resource for all topics relating to Ethereum, designed to help new users become familiar with Ethereum and its key concepts.
 We want to: